 Digital accessibility is a real thing and lawsuits are swiftly on the rise.

 On the upside, getting your website accessible could open it up to the more than 51 million people living with disabilities.
-And that’s just in the US alone.
-But I know, you’ve got bigger fish to fry right now than just bringing in more customers…
+And that’s just in the U.S. alone.

 The international standards in digital accessibility for business websites are set by the W3C (World Wide Web Consortium) and is known as WCAG (Web Content Accessibility Guidelines).

-Getting certified as Section 508 & WCAG Compliant isn’t just about hanging a hand signed certificate on the wall or a badge on your website.
+Getting certified as Section 508, ACA, AODA, EN 301 549, and WCAG Compliant isn’t just about hanging a hand signed certificate on the wall or a badge on your website.

 It’s about the process of getting it compliant.

 Most websites and apps have millions of lines of code.
 It’s important to have a combination of software automation to detect compliance issues deep within a website and skilled human auditors doing a manual review because not all compliance issues can be detected or resolved through software alone.